softwaregroup-bg/ut-codec-ndc/README.md

 result (object)

--_clockStatus_ - clock status;
+-_clockStatus_ (string)- clock status;
 **NOTE: for more information on
  _clockStatuses_, please check _Dictionaries_ below**
--_datetime_ - The actual date and time returned by the terminal clock, The ten character field format is YYMMDDHHMM, as defined in _APTRA Advance NDC, Reference Manual_
+-_datetime_ (string)- The actual date and time returned by the terminal clock, The twelve character field format is YYMMDDHHMMSS, as defined in _APTRA Advance NDC, Reference Manual_

 ### configurationId